 Annahita Parsan is an ordained minister (similar to a pastor or parish priest in the Catholic Church) in the Church of Sweden.
 Her story is a reminder of how many other non-Catholic Christians (Lutherans, Protestants etc), also devout their life to Christ in a generous way.
-Annahita experienced being married, a widow, a single mother, divorce, poverty and being a refugee.
+Annahita Parsan’s story starts with her experience in marriage, to becoming a widow, a single mother, divorce, poverty and being a refugee.
 She journeyed from being a Muslim to not wanting to hear about God until she finally discovered the quiet whisper of Jesus in her heart even though she didn’t really know who he is.
 To date Annahita Parsan has contributed to the conversion of more than 1,500 people.

 Tough travelling from Iran to Turkey

 Annahita Parsan is a Muslim born woman in Iran.
 She married at 16, but did not enjoy her husband much, as when she was only 18 she lost him in an accident leaving her alone with their son Daniel.
 Daniel was taken away from her as her husband’s father wanted custody of her son.
 Annahita managed to fight back until several months later she got her son back.

 Two years later, she dedided to marry again, a widower.
 But this time her husband ill-treated both her and her son.
 Close to the birth of her second child, her husband Ashgar made them flee to Turkey to leave the Iraq-Iran war.
 It was a very cold winter, travellling through the mountains.
 Their illegal entry without documents made Annahita and her husband spend a terryfing month in prison until they were finally released.

 Denmark , “I was so angry, I was so unhappy